Regression Discontinuity Designs Under Interference: Introduction

-Our framework's key feature is that effective treatment assignment is a deterministic function of both the individual score and the scores of units within the interference set.
-As a result, interference in RDDs can be reframed and analyzed as a multi-score RDD characterized by multidimensional boundaries, allowing us to draw on existing methodological tools from the literature on multivariate RDDs \citep{black99, zajonc, keele_titiunik_2015}.
-Within this framework, we define new causal estimands based on the multivariate boundaries and provide identification results by extending the standard RDD continuity assumptions.
-In addition, we show that the traditional RDD approach identifies a meaningful overall direct effect at the cutoff, even if interference is not accounted for.
-Building on the literature on multivariate RDDs, we propose an estimation method that collapses multivariate scores into a univariate distance from the boundary, which is then used as the running variable in a local linear regression.
-We show that the convergence rate of the proposed estimator is determined by the codimension of the effective treatment boundary, that is, by the number of individual and neighbors’ score components fixed at the cutoff.
-Our analysis shows that direct effects can be estimated at the same convergence rate as standard no-interference RDD estimators, whereas spillover effect estimators may converge more slowly.
-These findings extend beyond our specific setting, offering new insights into the general theory of multivariate RDDs with complex assignment mechanisms.
-We also develop bias-corrected versions of these estimators \citep{cct14}.
+Our framework's key feature is that, although each unit is characterized by a single score, interference induces a multiscore structure: the effective treatment assignment becomes a deterministic function of both the individual score and the scores of units within the interference set.
+As a result, RDDs under interference can be reframed and analyzed as a multiscore RDD characterized by multidimensional boundaries, allowing us to build on and extend existing methodological tools from the literature on multivariate RDDs \citep{zajonc, keele_titiunik_2015}.
+Unlike in standard multivariate RDDs, however, these boundaries arise from the interference mechanism and the RDD individual treatment rule, rather than being given ex ante.
+Within this framework, we provide a characterization of these multivariate boundaries and define new causal estimands, i.e., boundary direct effects at a given spillover exposure and boundary indirect effects comparing values of the spillover exposure.
+We further define the overall direct effect at the cutoff and an overall indirect effect of having one treated neighbor.
+We provide identification results by extending the standard RDD continuity assumptions.
+In addition, we show that the traditional RDD approach identifies the overall direct effect at the cutoff, even if interference is not accounted for.

-For estimation of the overall direct effect at the cutoff, we rely on the canonical local linear RDD estimator and show its convergence at the standard RDD rate.
-We further introduce a local polynomial estimator of an \qq overall indirect effect, which aggregates spillovers effects and can likewise be estimated at the standard RDD rate.